Under-Eye Slugging Ruined My Skin. This Is What Experts Want You To Know

 Slugging typically encompasses the entire face but the trend for under-eye slugging is gaining traction as skincare lovers look for new ways to prevent fine lines and wrinkles (both totally inevitable and normal, but you don't need me to tell you that) and to keep skin soft and moisturised.

 Claire Williams, skincare expert and founder of WOW Facial, says: "Under-eye slugging is the process of applying an occlusive product — typically overnight — to your skin."
 She explains that occlusives are typically oils and waxes, which form a physical layer on skin to help protect it and aid in healing.
-"When you apply a thick layer of an occlusive agent like petroleum jelly or a product like Aquaphor, you're preventing water loss and dehydration of the skin," adds Claire.
+"When you apply a thick layer of an occlusive agent like petroleum jelly...you're preventing water loss and dehydration of the skin," adds Claire.

 This is the main benefit as locking in moisture is what keeps your skin hydrated, making for a "plump and more youthful appearance".
 It's why TikTokers are using it to minimise fine lines and wrinkles under the eyes.
 Claire explains that the barrier these products create may also work to make your other skincare products more effective.
 "Applying a product beneath the occlusive barrier theoretically helps your other skincare products (like serums or creams) penetrate more deeply, since they won't evaporate," says Claire.